To access full webinar replays, log into your account or become an UltraFacility member.

 Nabil Mistkawi

-Dr. Nabil Mistkawi joined Samsung Austin Semiconductor CC (Cleans/CMP/ EP (Electro Plating)) LSI group in 2016.
-Since then, he has been leading innovations in chemical formulations and process technology development.
-He is also steering yield improvement, cost reduction projects, and filtration technology research efforts.
-Previously, he was at Intel where he joined in 1993 and was involved in the development of the first Pentium processor and all microprocessor generations that followed.
-Throughout his career he focused on path finding research efforts in the areas of diffusion, and wet, dry, and gas/vapor phase etching.
-His work spans from the fundamental materials research and development to the scaling and technology transfer to high volume manufacturing.
-He has earned numerous Samsung and Intel awards in innovations and process technology development used in various manufacturing processes and microprocessor products.
+Dr. Mistkawi was Principal Engineer/Technologist at Samsung.
+He joined Samsung Austin Semiconductor (SAS) CC (Wet Etch-Cleans/CMP/ Electro Plating (EP)) Engineering LSI in 2016.
+Since then, he has been leading innovations in chemical formulations and process technology development, steering yield improvements strategies, defect reduction, filtration technology research collaboration efforts with vendors, and cost savings projects.
+He has been a technical representative for SAS at the Semiconductor PFAS Consortium and a representative/chair for the Patent Review Committee & Paper Publication Committee at SAS.
+He has Mentored research at universities in collaboration with Samsung Advanced Institute of Technology.
+Previously, Dr. Mistkawi was at Intel where he joined in 1993 and was involved in the development of the first Pentium and all microprocessor generations that followed.
+Throughout his career he focused on path finding research efforts in the areas of wet, dry/gas/vapor phase etching, CMP, Electroplating, and Diffusion.
+His work spans from the fundamental materials research and development to the technology scaling, transfer, and sustaining for high volume manufacturing.
+Dr. Mistkawi was engaged in new factory startups, equipment selection, installation, and qualifications.
+He has Earned numerous Samsung and Intel awards in innovations and process technology development used in various manufacturing processes and microprocessor products.
+Dr. Mistkawi earned his bachelor’s degree in chemistry and biochemistry from the University of Oregon, 1993.
+He received his master’s degree in electrical engineering from Oregon Graduate Institute, 2004 and a doctoral degree in Physical Chemistry and Materials Science from Portland State University, Oregon, 2010.
+He holds 34 patents/disclosures, has authored several technical papers, and presented as keynote speaker in numerous conferences and events.

 Archita Sengupta